lappis-unb/BotFlowAPI/README.md

 # BotFlow API
-This repository is intended to obtain data pertaining to content created or edited within the BotFlow platform.
+This repository is an API of the BotFlow platform [https://github.com/lappis-unb/BotFlow](https://github.com/lappis-unb/BotFlow)

 ## How to Contribute
 To contribute to our API just follow the steps below!

--First we will enable a local environment for work, so just follow the step by step described below:
+- First we will enable a local environment for work, so just follow the step by step described below:

 * Check Prerequisites: